Betty Cantor-Jackson: Grateful Dead era

 In 1968, she landed an apprenticeship recording live sound with Bob Matthews at San Francisco venue the Carousel, which would later become the Fillmore West.
-The two worked together on the Dead's second studio album, Anthem of the Sun, in the same year.
+The same year, they worked together on the Grateful Dead's second studio album, Anthem of the Sun.
 After this, the two regularly mixed and taped the band's live recordings and became known as "Bob and Betty."
-A few years later, she married tour manager Rex Jackson, and they continued to record the band's live shows with their own tapes and equipment.
+The duo also co-produced the band's fourth studio album, Workingman's Dead (1970).
+A few years later, Cantor married tour manager Rex Jackson, and they continued to record the Dead's live shows with their own tapes and equipment.
 After Jackson's death in a car crash in 1976, she was put on the band's payroll in 1977 and 1978 to record and help stage setup.
 Later, she began dating the Grateful Dead's new keyboardist, Brent Mydland.
 She did not feel welcome working with the band after the two broke up, saying, "Brent and I split up after a few years, with the last year spent in the studio working on his solo project.
 This put me in the category of the dreaded 'ex.'
 I didn't think that could apply to me, but he was a band member.
 Everyone was paranoid of me being around, so I no longer had access to my studio or the vault."
 Her last work for the Grateful Dead during this period was the 1981 live album Dead Set.